-Camp ends on a Saturday.
-Counselor assignments for this day include cabin lumpers, parking attendants, welcoming table, lunch servers, airport duty, and cabin assignments.
+Camp's closing days are on SATURDAYS!
 Counselors will receive these assignments in the lunch memo on Friday.
 An explanation will be given at the final all counselor meeting held on the last Thursday of camp.
-Wakeup will be called at 7:15 a.m. on the last morning.
+Wake-up will be called at 7:15 a.m. on the last morning.
 Breakfast begins at 7:30 a.m.
 All cabins should move through this process as quickly as possible.
 Encourage your campers to wear something with the Olympia logo on it.
 (This is not mandatory, but should be encouraged.)
 Make sure each camper's appearance is clean and neat.
 Counselors and campers are responsible for leaving the cabin and cluster area clean.
-Remember, some parents will be in the cluster area to see where their child stayed while at camp.
-All trunks and baggage should be labeled well so counselors assigned to the cluster can load them in the parents car as they make the loop on the cluster road.
-The cabin group should then go to their assigned activity area and wait for their parents to arrive.
-(DO NOT LET YOUR CAMP-ERS LEAVE THIS ASSIGNED AREA UNTIL PARENTS HAVE ARRIVED TO CHECK THEM OUT!)
-If you still have campers at 11:00 a.m., the Girls' and Boys' Camp Director will instruct you on what to do.
-If their parents have not arrived by noon, please take them into the Chow Hall for lunch.
-Again, check with the welcoming table first so they will know where your campers are.